Senate, House committees probe abortion access following Roe v. Wade reversal - NewsBreak

 With abortion rights now in the hands of states, members of the House committee heard from two Democratic state leaders about what patients are facing.

-“Michigan now has a long-dormant 1931 law on our books that makes providing a felony with no exception for age, rape or incest,” said Michigan State Sen. Mallory McMorrow (D-Snowflake).
+“Michigan now has a long dormant 1931 law on our books that makes providing [abortions] a felony with no exception for age, rape or incest,” said Michigan State Sen. Mallory McMorrow (D-Snowflake.)

 “I am frightened for my patients that may be criminalized for making decisions and for health professionals that are providing high quality evidence-based care,” said Dr. Kristyn Brandi, an OBGYN with Physicians for Reproductive Health.